Fighting Childhood Cancer.

 Neuroblastoma (nb) is the most common cancer in infants, with only a 60% survival rate.
-These are stories of neuroblastoma warriors.
-We’re fighting to beat nb.

 Our perfectly happy, healthy toddler had a sudden painless limp which rapidly progressed into debilitating pain and a trail of various misdiagnoses.
 By Thursday, November 18, 2010, the world crashed down upon us as answers came and the word cancer arrived in our lives accompanying our child’s name.